613WePleadTheSecond/ccwnj/docs/index.md

  > </div>

-### To submit an application for a permit to carry a firearm in New Jersey, the below requirements/documents are needed:
+# Instructions for permit to carry in New Jersey

-# **REQUIREMENTS**

 1. **Fill out** [**form SP-642 (click here)**](https://github.com/mayerlench/ccwnj/raw/main/sp-642.pdf) **Application to conceal carry permit**
     - The application is two papers.
 Print them back to back on one piece of paper